 The Computer Science Undergraduate Program Director will meet with new admitted and transfer students to review your career objectives and help you outline a course of study to meet your goals.
 The Director is available for assistance to CS undergraduate majors at any time throughout their program of study.
 To make an appointment, call the Computer Science Main Office at 536-2327.
 Additionally, an Undergraduate Orientation seminar is conducted each fall semester.
-The seminar offers you an opportunity to gain familiarity with changes in the curriculum and an opportunity to ask questions regarding the curriculum, course offerings, advisement, registration, and departmental issues.
+The seminar offers you an opportunity to gain familiarity with changes in the curriculum and an opportunity to ask questions regarding the curriculum, course offerings, advisement, registration, and computer science program issues.

 There are some Computer Science students who must meet with the Undergraduate Program Director.
 They are: